yuanx749/config-argument-parser/README.md

 # config-argument-parser
-A module for building command-line interface from configuration.
+A package help automatically create command-line interface from configuration or code.

 ## Motivation
 Configuration files are highly readable and useful for specifying options, but sometimes they are not convenient as command-line interface.
 However, it requires writing a lot of code to produce a CLI.
 This module automates the building process, by utilizing the Python standard libraries `configparser` and `argparse`.

-It has features below.
+## Features
+- Only a few lines are needed to build a CLI from a script.
 - The comments are parsed as help messages.
 (Most libraries do not preserve the comments.)
 - Consistent format between configuration and script provides ease of use.
-- Only a few lines are needed to build a CLI.

 ## Usage
+### Case 1: create CLI from configuration
 Create an example script `example.py`:
 ```python
 import args